plainionist/plainionist.github.io/_posts/2018-03-18-Implementing-Clean-Architecture-AspNet.md

 But of course there are drawbacks.
 The more I use the convenience of the Asp.Net framework the more my code of course depends on the framework.
-If I would ever want to migrate to another framework - like Asp.Net Core or [Suave.IO](https://suave.io/) or [NancyFx](http://nancyfx.org/) - this would have quite some impact on my controller and presenter implementation.
+If I would ever want to migrate to another framework - like Asp.Net Core or [Suave.IO](https://suave.io/) or [NancyFx](http://nancyfx.org/) - this would have quite some impact on my controller and presenter implementations.

 Another aspect would be testing.
 Today I don't do much testing on controller and presenter layer.
 As all my business logic is in the interactors I have focused most of my testing efforts on these interactors.
 Even if my controllers and presenters do data conversion